kevinlowe0x3F7/ios-decal-proj4/README.md

 * SettingsViewController
     * Settings for user to toggle options, such as to give a location, sort them, etc.
-* BasicRestaurantViewController
-    * Grabs the data for a restaurant from the model and displays it in the BasicRestaurantView.
-Handles the tap gesture that takes the user to a detailed view of the same restaurant.
 * DetailedRestaurantViewController
     * Grabs more detailed information from the model and displays it in a DetailedRestaurantView.